 3 Elements of a Habit

 In general, habits are composed of three things; a cue, a routine, and a reward.
 But, because it has been repeated over and over, you don’t think about why or what you are doing.
 For example, every day at 3:15, Charles went to the cafeteria and ate a cookie.
 This has become a habit.
-Once 3:15 hits, he had an urge to get up from his disk and eat a cookie.
+Once 3:15 hits, he had an urge to get up from his desk and eat a cookie.
 Charles wanted to change this habit because he noticed he gained a few pounds.
 To do so, he needed to identify the cue and the reward.
 In this case the cue is straightforward, the clock hits 3:15.
 The reward may seem equally as easy, a cookie, but after some testing Charles realized the reward was chatting with co-workers.
 After discovering the true reward, Charles replaced the routine of getting a cookie with going to a co-worker’s desk to gossip.
 The cue and reward remained, but the routine changes and thus, Charles was able to stop eating daily cookies and lose a few pounds along the way.

 Applying to Salesforce Adoption – Change old habits; Create new ones